 As you can see, belly fat can be very dangerous, especially for women, even if they are not overweight.
 Losing weight or preventing weight gain can lower health risks.
 By exercising regularly, you can get rid of unhealthy belly fat.
 It is also important to change your diet to eat foods that are high in nutrients and essential vitamins.
 You can do this by eating more fresh vegetables, nuts, and whole-grain breads instead of processed meat, red meat, candy, pasta, and white bread.
 These few changes can help you lose belly fat and improve the quality and length of your life.

 Local bans on unhealthy food and drinks may also be effective in reducing belly fat.
-A recent study shows that a ban on the sale of sugar-sweetened beverages at a large college campus substantially decreased consumption and led to significantly less belly fat.5 Students who stopped drinking the beverages had improved insulin resistance and lower cholesterol.
+A 2019 study shows that a ban on the sale of sugar-sweetened beverages at a large college campus substantially decreased consumption and led to significantly less belly fat.5 Students who stopped drinking the beverages had improved insulin resistance and lower cholesterol.
 The combination of the ban and a brief motivational talk was even more effective than the ban by itself.

 Learn more about how extra body fat can increase your risk for developing cancer, and how you can make a commitment to your health and reduce risky belly fat:

 - Weight and Cancer: What you need to know